Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_multi_site/guide.en-gb.md

 ---
-title: "Setting up Multi-Site Replication on Managed vSphere"
+title: "Setting up Zerto multi-site replication on Managed vSphere"
-excerpt: "Step-by-step guide to connect multiple Zerto deployments on Managed vSphere for secure and efficient disaster recovery"
+excerpt: "Find out how to connect multiple Zerto deployments on Managed vSphere to ensure secure and efficient disaster recovery"
-updated: 2025-12-02
+updated: 2025-12-16
 ---

 ## Objective